Midwives may independently prescribe, order and administer this drug.

 Indications and Clinical Use:

-Hypersensitivity to Ampicillin or any other component of the formulation or to other penicillins.
+Hypersensitivity to ampicillin or any other component of the formulation or to other beta lactams.

 Warnings and Precautions: